Lisa Varga

-Lisa Varga (born April 8, 1971) is an American actress, producer, writer, model, and TV host.
+Lisa Varga (born April 8, 1971) is an American actress, producer, writer, model, and television host.
 Her acting roles include Homeland (2011), NBC television movie Game Time: Tackling the Past (2011) as Karen Walker, and Marley & Me (2008).
-Varga won the best actress award as Janis McKenzie in Armed and Deadly at the Movieville International Film Festival.
-Lisa Varga is currently the host and producer of Beyond The Offseason with Lisa Varga, a series about athletes and charity.
+She is currently the host and producer of Beyond The Offseason with Lisa Varga, a series about athletes and charity.
 She is also the creator, writer, producer, and host of a new music entertainment series called Nashville Live.
-Ms. Varga has her own production company, Lisa Varga Entertainment, and has over twenty years of experience in the world of entertainment, music, and sports.
+Varga has her own production company, Lisa Varga Entertainment.

 Personal life

-Born and raised in South Bend, Indiana, Varga graduated from John Adams High School.
-She started modeling at the age of 16, and appeared in various commercials, magazine covers, and calendars.
+Varga was born in South Bend, Indiana, and graduated from John Adams High School.
+She started modeling at the age of 16.
 She then decided to pursue an acting career and moved to Los Angeles.